 You’ve put in the devotion between the handlebars and moved through the ranks.
 As an experienced dirt bike rider, the skills on the bike have developed from beginner to advanced.
 Through the spills, crashes, and mistakes, the natural progression for every motocross rider is to become efficient on their dirt bike.
 Efficiency is obtained by riding faster and being prepared for any obstacle.
 Including confidence in motocross shows in the difference between first and second place on the podium.
 You’ve already got the skills to be a winner, so where do you go from here?
 Here are five motocross riding tips for advanced riders to keep you at the top of your ride.

 I know you won’t want to hear it but you have to get off your dirt bike and into the gym.
-Yes, the gym.
+Yes, the gym – in a motocross riding tips.
 The place that all other people go to stand around living heavy stuff and putting it back down to the floor, over and over.
 But you don’t go to the gym!
 That is why you ride dirt bikes right?
 Because that is your sport, you don’t insanely pick up stuff and drop it on the floor.
 Well to advance your motocross riding ability, you are going to have to do something on top of your rides.

 Physiologically the human body is adaptive to any physical activity.
 That is how it survives and conserves its energy supplies in order to complete a duty that is confronted.
 If you are asking your body to perform the same duty repeatedly, it is going to be able to figure out how to breathe, move, and conserve energy more efficiently.
 This is the same philosophy behind “muscle memory”, the brain consolidates the motor skills actions required for a specific task in order to perform flawlessly based on your repetitive practice.
 For example, riding a bicycle or catching a baseball becomes second nature; you don’t have to think about it.